-End Point Assessment Organisations (EPAOs) will receive a copy of the portfolio at the gateway to provide sufficient time for the assessors to review its content.
+The professional discussion will be underpinned by the portfolio submitted at gateway.
+EPAOs will receive a copy of the portfolio at the gateway to provide sufficient time for the independent assessors to review its content.
 The independent assessors must have a minimum of 3 working weeks from the date of submission to review the portfolio in advance of the professional discussion in order to prepare appropriate questions.